Geophysical Institute of Israel: Studies

+Surveys

 In recent years, the institute has been conducting surveys to search for minerals outside Israel's borders (for example, in Cyprus and Turkey), so that in 2000, half of the institute's total income came from these searches.
 The State Comptroller examined whether this activity deviated from the original goals and whether there was justification for the activity to be carried out within the framework of a government company.
 The audit findings show that the "lion's share" of the institute's income is from the sale of commercial services in Israel and abroad, and only a small portion stems from activities that the government designated for it when it was established.
 It is appropriate that the examination of the institute's activities as a government company be completed and a position on the matter be formulated as soon as possible.